mobingilabs/docs/authorization.md

 ## List permissions

 List all permissions supported by RBAC in all namespaces.
+For reference, supported permissions can be found [here](https://github.com/mobingi/rbac-permissions).

 **Request**